What Is Proposition 65, and Why Does it Apply to My Company?

 a.
 Do not ignore the notice.

 b.
-Do not hire an attorney with no Prop.
+Hire an attorney with Prop.
 65 defense experience

 c.
 In some cases, a company executive can successfully negotiate with citizen enforcers.

 d.
-In most cases it is wise to hire an experienced Prop.
+But in most cases it is wise to hire an experienced Prop.
 65 defense attorney immediately.

 Where Can I Find More Information?